Combitech/gbg-k8s-event/README.md

 Simple (dummy) applications, implemented in various languages, can be found under [`app-examples/`](./app-examples).
 The purpose of these is to show how containerization (via Docker in this case) can be used to harmonized the build- and execution experience for different stacks.

-Please refer to the dedicated [README](./app-examples/README.md) for further details.

 ## Kubernetes examples

 Examples of manifests for Pods, Services, Secrets etc. can be found under [`k8s-examples/`](./k8s-examples).

-Please refer to the dedicated [README](./k8s-examples/README.md) for further details.

 ## Main application